Our Criminal Justice System Won't Stop The Next Bois Locker Room

 AM: The first thing to understand about restorative justice is that it is based on the consent of everyone who participates.
 There is a lot of work that goes into meeting each participant where they’re at, rather than pushing them to take accountability, in a sense.

 Basically, restorative justice tries to create an alternative space where we put the person harmed at the centre, while at the same time taking into account the person who caused harm.
 It operates on the belief that when someone is harmed, there are needs that arise from that, and it is our collective responsibility to meet those needs and repair the harm.
 The process can also involve other people who have a connection with the victim or perpetrator—it could be parents, family, or community members, people who can support the children to move beyond the harm caused.
-And then apart from meeting the needs of the victim, we also focuses on how the person who caused harm will continue to stay accountable in the future.
+And then apart from meeting the needs of the victim, we also focus on how the person who caused harm will continue to stay accountable in the future.
 This is usually done through an Accountability and Support Agreement which is created by all participants.
 We understand that someone who caused harm may need additional support in the future, and collectively come together to provide them that support.
 Even after that process, there is a lot of follow-up to make sure they’re accountable to whatever is decided during the restorative justice process.

 In your experience, what has been the main advantage of adopting restorative practices in dealing with perpetrators?